(Preparing for) Dentistry

 Length of Program:

 Career Opportunities — What can I do with a Graduate Degree in Dentistry?

 Dentists develop skills to administer anesthetics, prescribe medicine, fill cavities, examine x-rays, extract teeth, straighten teeth and treat gum disease.
 While most dentists are general practitioners working in private practices, other dentists specialize in orthodontics, oral surgery, pediatric dentistry, periodontics, prosthodontics and public health.
 Dentists must be licensed by a state in order to practice.

 Private Dental Practice, Hospitals, Health Care Clinics, Military Service and other Government Agencies, Colleges and Universities.
 For more, please visit Career Counseling.

 Transfer Possibilities — Where can I transfer?

 The AS-T makes it possible for students to transfer to a number of public and private colleges and universities, however Washington State has only one Dentistry School at the University of Washington.
 An Associate Degree from Shoreline makes it possible for students to transfer to public and private colleges and universities throughout the U.S. with junior standing.
 Shoreline also has agreements with several universities to make transferring even easier.
-Please visit our transfer agreements page for a list of those options.
 For transfer within Washington State, we offer a special degree called the AA-DTA.
 For international students, Shoreline also has conditional admission agreements that allow a student to be simultaneously accepted by Shoreline and a university of the student's choosing.